-ACI EUROPE strongly supports the work of the WASB to develop the WASG in a consumer-focused manner, centred inter alia on facilitating consumer choice, fair slot allocation and balancing airline access to airports.3This work can influence the parallel reform of the slot rules in Europe, and vice-versa, and the existence of the WASG as a basis should not preclude the ability of European regulators to go further in adopting rules specific to the needs and challenges of European airports.
-Indeed, several reforms to the WASG have been made since the WASB's inception (and prior to that, during the Strategic Review of the WSG, which led to the WASB's creation).
-These reforms should be implemented in Europe, but many cannot be as they are overridden by the binding, and less ambitious, Slot Regulation, which requires a full revision under the Ordinary Legislative Procedure in order to reflect the WASG updates.
+ACI EUROPE strongly supports the work of the WASB to develop the WASG in a consumer-focused manner, centred inter alia on facilitating consumer choice, fair slot allocation and balancing airline access to airports.3 This work can influence the parallel reform of the slot rules in Europe, and vice-versa, and the existence of the WASG as a basis should not preclude the ability of European regulators to go further in adopting rules specific to the needs and challenges of European airports.
+Indeed, several reforms to the WASG have been made since the WASB's inception (and before that, during the Strategic Review of the WSG, which led to the WASB's creation).
+These reforms should be implemented in Europe, but many cannot be implemented as they are overridden by the binding and less ambitious Slot Regulation, which requires a complete revision under the Ordinary Legislative Procedure to reflect the WASG updates.
 Such WASG updates include the revised definition of New Entrant and an increase in the Minimum Series Length for the Summer season (see dedicated sections below).4

-Market Situation
+4. Market Situation

-Air traffic in Europe has grown consistently in recent years, and will continue to do so, increasing congestion and saturation at Europe's airports.
-Traffic has doubled to over 10 million annual flights in Europe in the years since the Slot Regulation was written, and is forecast to reach over 16 million flights by 2050.5 With physical space at a premium, airports need to use other means besides and prior to infrastructure construction to optimise the use of their capacity and adapt to current and future market needs.
-As such, the European slot allocation regime needs to adapt not only to today's market but also that of the coming decades.
-Ultimately, optimising the use of existing capacity may reduce the need for airports to increase airport charges to fund infrastructure investment.
+Air traffic in Europe has grown consistently in recent years and will continue to do so, increasing congestion and saturation at Europe's airports.
+Traffic has doubled to over 10 million annual flights in Europe in the years since the Slot Regulation was written and is forecast to reach over 16 million flights by 2050.5 With physical space